xxl4/me/source/_posts/IT-security-2024-09-24.md

 Published: Tue, 24 Sep 2024 12:54:00 GMT

-**MoneyGram Deals with Cyber Attack**

-MoneyGram, a global money transfer company, has been dealing with a cyber attack that started in January 2023.
-The attack affected the company's systems, causing disruptions to its services.

-**Attack Details**

-* The attack involved a sophisticated form of malware that targeted MoneyGram's systems.
-* The malware encrypted data, disrupting the company's ability to process transactions.

-**Impacts**

-* The attack caused significant disruptions to MoneyGram's services, including money transfers and bill payments.
-* Customers faced delays and difficulties in sending and receiving money.
-* MoneyGram's website and mobile app were impacted, making it challenging for customers to access their accounts.

-**Company Response**

-* MoneyGram immediately launched an investigation into the attack.
+**MoneyGram, a money transfer company, recently disclosed that it had been the target of a cyber attack.
+The attack, which involved the unauthorized access of personal and financial information of some of its customers, prompted the company to launch an internal investigation and notify affected individuals.**

+**According to MoneyGram, the attack was discovered on December 12, 2022, and involved unauthorized access to its systems between April 12, 2022, and December 12, 2022.** The company stated that the information accessed may have included names, addresses, dates of birth, financial account numbers, and transaction histories.
+It emphasized that passport numbers, social security numbers, and driver's license numbers were not compromised in the incident.

-* The company hired cybersecurity experts to contain the attack and restore its systems.
+**MoneyGram has since taken steps to contain the attack and prevent further unauthorized access to its systems.
+It has also notified law enforcement and relevant regulatory authorities about the incident.**
-* MoneyGram implemented enhanced security measures to prevent future attacks.
-* The company notified customers about the attack and provided regular updates on the situation.

-**Recovery**

-* MoneyGram gradually restored its services after containing the attack.
-* The company prioritized customer transactions and worked to process delayed transactions.
-* MoneyGram strengthened its cybersecurity infrastructure to enhance protection against future threats.

-**Impact on Customers**

-* Customers experienced delays and disruptions to their money transfers and bill payments.
-* Some customers may have lost access to their accounts or funds during the attack.
-* MoneyGram provided compensation to customers who suffered financial losses due to the attack.

-**Conclusion**
+**The company has been contacting affected customers to provide them with information about the attack and steps they can take to protect themselves, including offering free credit monitoring services.** MoneyGram has also advised customers to be vigilant against phishing scams and to report any suspicious activity to the company immediately.

-The cyber attack on MoneyGram highlights the importance of cybersecurity in the financial industry.
-Companies must invest in robust security measures to protect their systems and customer data.
-MoneyGram's prompt response and recovery efforts helped mitigate the impact of the attack and restore its services.
+**The cyber attack on MoneyGram highlights the growing threat that companies face from cybercriminals.
+It is crucial for businesses to implement robust cybersecurity measures and have incident response plans in place to mitigate the impact of such attacks.**

+**Customers of MoneyGram are advised to monitor their financial accounts closely and report any unauthorized transactions or suspicious activity to the company and relevant authorities.** By working together, businesses and consumers can help protect against cyber threats and safeguard personal and financial information.

 ## What is a business continuity plan (BCP)?
 [Read more](https://www.techtarget.com/searchdisasterrecovery/definition/business-continuity-action-plan)

 Published: Tue, 24 Sep 2024 11:15:00 GMT

-**Definition:**

-A business continuity plan (BCP) is a comprehensive set of procedures and actions designed to ensure that a business can continue operating or quickly recover from an unexpected or disruptive event.

-**Purpose:**
+**Business Continuity Plan (BCP)**

+A comprehensive plan that outlines the steps and procedures an organization will take to ensure the continuity of essential business operations during and after a disruptive event.
+It aims to minimize the negative impact on the organization and its stakeholders.

-The primary purpose of a BCP is to:
+**Key Elements of a BCP:**

-* Minimize downtime and financial losses
-* Protect the health and safety of employees and customers
-* Maintain business reputation and customer relationships
-* Comply with regulatory requirements

-**Key Components:**

-A BCP typically includes the following components:

-* **Risk Assessment:** Identifies potential threats and vulnerabilities to the business.
-* **Business Impact Analysis:** Determines the critical functions and processes that are essential to business operations.
+* **Business Impact Analysis (BIA):** Identifies critical business functions and the potential impact of disruptions.
+* **Risk Assessment:** Evaluates the likelihood and severity of potential threats.
+* **Continuity Strategies:** Develops strategies to maintain operations during and after disruptions, including alternative facilities, remote work arrangements, and vendor backups.
+* **Emergency Response Procedures:** Outlines the initial actions to be taken when a disruption occurs, including evacuation, communication, and safety measures.
-* **Recovery Strategies:** Outlines procedures for restoring critical operations after a disruption.
+* **Recovery Plans:** Detailed processes for restoring essential operations after a disruption, including the acquisition of resources, coordination with vendors, and data recovery.
-* **Communications Plan:** Establishes protocols for communicating with employees, customers, and other stakeholders.
+* **Communication Plan:** Establishes communication channels and protocols for providing updates to employees, customers, and stakeholders.
-* **Emergency Response Team:** Identifies and assigns roles to individuals responsible for implementing the BCP.
-* **Training and Testing:** Ensures that employees are aware of their roles and responsibilities and that the plan is effective.
-* **Maintenance and Review:** Periodically updates the BCP to ensure its relevance and effectiveness.
+* **Testing and Maintenance:** Regularly tests the plan and makes updates as necessary to ensure its effectiveness.

 **Benefits of a BCP:**

-* **Improved Disaster Preparedness:** Reduces the impact of disruptive events.
-* **Faster Recovery:** Facilitates a swift return to normal operations.
-* **Reduced Financial Losses:** Mitigates downtime and related expenses.
+* Reduces downtime and financial losses
-* **Enhanced Reputation:** Demonstrates to stakeholders that the business is prepared for challenges.
-* **Increased Employee Confidence:** Provides assurance that the business cares about their well-being and continuity.
+* Protects reputation and customer trust
+* Ensures the availability of critical services
+* Meets regulatory and compliance requirements
+* Provides employees with guidance and reassurance
+* Fosters resilience and adaptability

+**Implementation Considerations:**

+* Establish a cross-functional team to develop and implement the plan.
+* Secure buy-in from senior leadership.
+* Train employees on their roles and responsibilities.
+* Test the plan regularly and update it as needed.
+* Integrate the BCP with other emergency preparedness plans.

 ## Unique malware sample volumes seen surging
 [Read more](https://www.computerweekly.com/news/366611680/Unique-malware-sample-volumes-seen-surging)

 Published: Tue, 24 Sep 2024 10:21:00 GMT

-**Unique Malware Sample Volumes Surge**
+**Surge in Unique Malware Sample Volumes**

-The cybersecurity landscape has witnessed a significant increase in the volume of unique malware samples, posing a growing threat to organizations and individuals alike.
+The cybersecurity landscape is witnessing a significant surge in the volume of unique malware samples being detected.
+This alarming trend poses a growing threat to organizations and individuals alike, highlighting the need for robust defenses and proactive measures.

-**Key Findings**

-* **Sharp Rise:** The number of unique malware samples detected has surged by over 50% in the past year.
-* **Advanced Techniques:** Malware samples are becoming increasingly sophisticated, employing advanced evasion and obfuscation techniques.
-* **Ransomware Dominance:** Ransomware remains the most prevalent malware type, accounting for nearly half of all unique samples.
-* **Mobile Threats:** Mobile malware has also seen a notable rise, targeting devices like smartphones and tablets.

-**Contributing Factors**
+**Factors Contributing to the Surge:**

-* **Increased Internet Connectivity:** The proliferation of connected devices and the rise of IoT has expanded the attack surface for malware.
+* **Increased Interconnectivity:** The rapid proliferation of connected devices and internet access has expanded the attack surface for malicious actors.
+* **Sophisticated Attack Techniques:** Cybercriminals are employing advanced techniques such as polymorphic malware, evasive code, and ransomware to bypass security measures.
+* **Ransomware as a Service:** The rise of ransomware as a service (RaaS) has lowered the entry barrier for attackers, making it easier for them to launch large-scale attacks.
-* **Exploitation of Software Vulnerabilities:** Unpatched vulnerabilities in software continue to provide entry points for malware.
+* **Zero-Day Exploits:** The discovery and exploitation of vulnerabilities in popular software and operating systems is contributing to the surge in unique malware samples.
-* **Cybercrime as a Business:** Malware development and distribution have become a lucrative business for cybercriminals.

-**Impact**

-The surge in unique malware samples poses a significant risk to:
+**Consequences of the Surge:**

-* **Corporate Data:** Malware can compromise sensitive data and disrupt business operations.
+* **Data Breaches:** Unique malware can bypass traditional security controls and access sensitive data, leading to data breaches and reputational damage.
-* **Personal Information:** Malware can steal personal information, such as financial data and login credentials.
+* **Financial Losses:** Malware can disrupt business operations, causing financial losses through downtime, lost productivity, and ransom payments.
-* **Device Functionality:** Malware can lock devices or render them unusable.
+* **Espionage and Cybercrime:** Unique malware can be used for espionage, stealing intellectual property, or conducting other forms of cybercrime.

-**Mitigation Strategies**
+**Mitigation Measures:**

-To protect against unique malware samples, organizations and individuals should implement the following measures:
+To effectively address the surge in unique malware samples, organizations should implement comprehensive security measures, including:

-* **Regular Software Updates:** Patching vulnerabilities in software and operating systems is crucial.
+* **Endpoint Detection and Response (EDR):** Deploy EDR solutions to monitor devices for suspicious activity and respond to threats in real time.
-* **Endpoint Security Solutions:** Deploy comprehensive endpoint security solutions that can detect and block malware.
+* **Next-Generation Antivirus (NGAV):** Use NGAV solutions that can detect and block both known and unknown malware using machine learning and heuristics.
+* **Patch Management:** Regularly patch software and operating systems to mitigate vulnerabilities that could be exploited by malware.
-* **Employee Education:** Educate employees about the risks of malware and phishing attacks.
+* **Security Awareness Training:** Educate employees about cybersecurity best practices to reduce the risk of phishing and other social engineering attacks.
-* **Data Backup and Recovery:** Ensure critical data is regularly backed up to minimize the impact of ransomware.
-* **Network Segmentation:** Divide networks into smaller segments to limit the spread of malware.

-**Conclusion**
+* **Collaboration and Information Sharing:** Partner with industry peers and security organizations to share intelligence and respond to emerging threats.

-The surging volume of unique malware samples is a testament to the evolving threat landscape.
-By implementing proactive mitigation strategies, organizations and individuals can protect themselves from the devastating effects of malware.
+The surge in unique malware sample volumes is a serious challenge for the cybersecurity community.
+By implementing robust defenses and adopting a proactive approach, organizations and individuals can mitigate the risks and protect themselves from the growing threat of malicious software.

 ## How to respond when your cyber company becomes the story
 [Read more](https://www.computerweekly.com/opinion/How-to-respond-when-your-cyber-company-becomes-the-story)

 Published: Tue, 24 Sep 2024 09:56:00 GMT

-**1. Acknowledge the Situation:**

-* Publicly acknowledge that the company has become the subject of a news story.
-* State the facts as accurately and succinctly as possible.
-* Avoid speculation or providing unverified information.

-**2. Be Transparent and Responsive:**
+**Step 1: Assess the Situation**

-* Provide as much information as possible to the public, while respecting confidentiality and legal obligations.
+* Gather facts and information to understand the nature and scope of the story.
+* Identify the key stakeholders involved, including customers, investors, partners, and the media.

+**Step 2: Establish a Crisis Communication Team**

+* Assemble a team of senior executives, communications professionals, and subject matter experts.
+* Assign clear roles and responsibilities to each member.

+**Step 3: Develop a Communication Strategy**

+* Determine the key messages to convey, addressing concerns and providing accurate information.
+* Identify the target audience and the appropriate channels for communication.
+* Establish a timeline for the communication plan.

+**Step 4: Communicate Proactively**

+* Issue a public statement that acknowledges the incident and provides preliminary information.
+* Be transparent and forthcoming with details while respecting the confidentiality of sensitive information.
+* Establish a dedicated website or hotline for customers and stakeholders to receive updates.

+**Step 5: Engage with the Media**

-* Be responsive to media inquiries and provide updates as the situation evolves.
+* Designate a spokesperson to handle media inquiries and interviews.
+* Prepare key talking points and be able to address difficult questions.
+* Build relationships with key journalists to ensure accurate reporting.

+**Step 6: Manage Customer Concerns**

-* Establish a dedicated media contact to field requests and provide information.
+* Establish a dedicated customer support line to address questions and concerns.

-**3. Focus on Reputation Management:**
+* Provide regular updates to customers on the incident status and any necessary actions they need to take.
+* Offer compensation or support programs as appropriate to affected customers.

+**Step 7: Monitor and Evaluate**

-* Monitor news coverage and social media mentions to track the narrative.
+* Track media coverage and social media activity to assess the impact of the communication strategy.
-* Address any inaccuracies or misinformation promptly and respectfully.
-* Use social media and other communication channels to connect with customers and stakeholders.
+* Evaluate the effectiveness of the communication channels and adjust as needed.

-**4. Protect Customers and Stakeholders:**

-* Inform customers of any potential impact on their data or services.
-* Provide clear guidance for protecting their privacy and mitigating risks.
-* Communicate with stakeholders, such as investors and partners, to manage their expectations and provide reassurance.

-**5. Cooperate with Authorities:**

-* If the incident involves law enforcement or regulatory investigations, cooperate fully.
-* Provide necessary information and assist with their efforts.
-* Respect legal confidentiality requirements while maintaining transparency where appropriate.

-**6. Learn and Improve:**

-* Conduct a thorough post-incident analysis to identify any vulnerabilities or weaknesses.
+* Conduct post-crisis assessments to identify lessons learned and improve future response plans.
-* Implement measures to prevent similar incidents in the future.
-* Enhance security protocols and invest in employee training and awareness.

-**7. Communicate Proactively:**

-* Keep customers and stakeholders informed of the company's response and progress.
-* Provide regular updates on the situation and any actions being taken.
-* Use communication channels to demonstrate transparency and build trust.

-**8. Seek Professional Support:**

-* Consider hiring a public relations or crisis management firm to assist with media relations and reputation management.
-* Consult with legal counsel to ensure compliance with all relevant laws and regulations.

 **Additional Tips:**

-* Stay calm and composed during the situation.
-* Be respectful of the media and the public's right to information.
-* Focus on building trust and maintaining transparency throughout the process.
+* **Stay calm and professional:** Maintain a level-headed approach and avoid making hasty or emotional decisions.
+* **Be honest and transparent:** Provide accurate and timely information to build trust with stakeholders.
+* **Collaborate with law enforcement and industry experts:** Seek guidance and support from relevant authorities and cybersecurity professionals.
-* Learn from the experience and use it as an opportunity to improve the company's security and reputation.
+* **Learn from the experience:** Use the incident as an opportunity to strengthen security measures, communication protocols, and crisis management plans.

 ## Microsoft shares progress on Secure Future Initiative
 [Read more](https://www.computerweekly.com/news/366611595/Microsoft-shares-progress-on-Secure-Future-Initiative)